FarhanKhosravi/Dynamic_Window_Filter/README.md

 # Dynamic Window Filter (DWFilter)
-"Dynamic Window Filter" is an Ultra-Lightweight library for filtering and smoothing Slow-Rated incoming data (from slow sensors, etc) without time lag and delay.
+"Dynamic Window Filter" is an Ultra-Lightweight library for filtering and smoothing Slow-Rate incoming data (from slow sensors, etc) without time lag and delay.